Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 ### GPT-Neo

 GPT-Neo is a family of transformer-based language models from EleutherAI based on the GPT architecture.
 It is an open-source alternative to GPT-3 that can generate natural language texts using deep learning.
-GPT-Neo has two pre-trained models with 1.3 billion and 2.7 billion parameters and was also trained using The Pile dataset.
+The GPT-Neo model comes in 125M, 1.3B, and 2.7B parameter variants.
+This allows users to choose the model size that best fits their specific use case and computational constraints.

 ### Grounding